jamie-mcg/recipe-recommender/README.md

 ## Data

 The data can be downloaded from Kaggle and is the Food.com dataset [here](https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions).
-Just put all the files into a folder named `data' in the home directory of the repo.
+Just put the zip file into a folder named `data' in the home directory of the repo.
+Then unzip the file, so you should have /data/archive/*.csv.
+If it doesn't work then either let me know or it should be pretty simple to debug!

 ## Recommendations